ocsf/examples/Findings/Security Finding/AWS/Security Hub/README.md

 |`vulnerabilities[].packages[].version`|`Vulnerabilities[].VulnerablePackages[].Version`|

  ### Conditional Mapping:
- - This does not reflect any transformations or evaluations of the data.
-Some data evaluation and transformation will be necessary for a correct representation in OCSF that matches all requirements.

-Any fields described within the conditional mappings are are subject to dynamic mappings contingent on matching a condition within the mapping schema.
+ - Any fields described within the conditional mappings are are subject to dynamic mappings contingent on matching a condition within the mapping schema.
 Fields which fail to meet a particuclar conditional are assigned a default value from the OCSF schema description.

 | OCSF                       | Raw             |
 | -------------------------- | ----------------|